2014 Law Conference for Tennessee Practitioners: Materials Only

 Held in Nashville: November 13-14, 2014 - If you missed this live event, the materials are now available!

-Judges and prominent attorneys presented practice tips, insider information on “hot button” issues, and information for attorneys to help you stay up to date on important legal developments.
-Missed it?
-Get your materials today!
+Judges and prominent attorneys gave practice tips, insider information on “hot button” issues, and information attorneys need to stay up to date on important legal developments.

 - Recent developments in medical malpractice